NozoMojo – Tours & Arts for Nature Conservation

 You’ll need to book these tours well in advance, as they do small, intimate groups.
 This company knows how to take care of you and exceed your expectations!

 Katmai National Park, Alaska

 Courses emphasize daily close-up observation of wild bears to learn their vocalizations, body language, social organization, ecology, and how people can better coexist with them.
 The small class size (8) maximizes individual opportunities to participate in close-up black bear research.
 Daily 45-minute discussions and slide presentations amplify the information learned directly from the bears.
 The course offers an unprecedented opportunity to safely observe bears including mothers interacting with their cubs.
-Lynn Rogers and Sue Mansfield are co-instructors.
+Lynn Rogers leads the courses with his research assistants.

 British Columbia, Canada

 Accompany researcher Michael Allen as he guides you on a three hour tour through the black bear habitat of Whistler Blackcomb Mountains in British Columbia.
 In a comfortable 4 x 4 vehicle, you will visit active bear dens, daybeds and feeding sites and perhaps witness evening play between a mother and her cubs.